espocrm/documentation/docs/administration/bpm-events.md

 Only emails sent not by internal users can trigger the event.

-It's possible to utilize the event in pair with *Send Message* task.
+It's possible to utilize the event in pair with the *Send Message* task.
 The event will wait until the sent email is replied.
-Specify that email in *Replied To* parameter.
+Specify that email in the *Replied To* parameter.

-*Related To* parameter requires that email was related (via Parent field) to a specific record.
+The *Related To* parameter requires that the email was related (via the Parent field) to a specific record.

-There is the ability to specify formula conditions that the email should satisfy to trigger the event.
+There is the ability to specify Formula conditions that the email should satisfy to trigger the event.
 You can utilize it to skip auto-response emails or to catch emails containing a specific ID.
 Formula example: `string\contains(body, $id)`.

 ![Message Intermediate Event](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-intermediate-message.png)

 ### Escalation Intermediate Event (Throwing)

 Throws an escalation.
-Escalation Code can be specified.
-Escalation can be catched by a boundary event (if it's thrown within a sub-process) or by event sub-process.
+The Escalation Code can be specified.
+An escalation can be catched by a boundary event (if it's thrown within a sub-process) or by an event sub-process.

 ![Escalation Intermediate Event](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-intermediate-escalation.png)

 ### Compensation Intermediate Event (Throwing)